TFHRCFASTNDElab/CHARISMA/environment/README.md

 ``conda env`` allows creating environments using a ``yml`` specification file and install all of the dependencies from it.

-To create `ie-env` with conda, run the following command in your root environment:
+To create `charisma-env` with conda, run the following command in your root environment:

     conda env create -f charisma-env.yml